 16 Fie Top Road

 Maggie Valley, N.C.
 28751

 Michael Graff is the writer-at-large for Our State magazine.
-His most recent stories were “Saying Grace” and “Columbia” (November 2012).
+Find more of his archived stories here.